yjg30737/pyside-db-chart-mapping-example/README.md

 `python -m pip install git+https://github.com/yjg30737/pyside-db-chart-mapping-example.git --upgrade`

 ## See Also
-<a href="https://github.com/yjg30737/pyside-database-chart-example">pyside-database-chart-example</a> - non-mapping version
+<a href="https://github.com/yjg30737/pyside-database-chart-example">pyside-database-chart-example</a> - non-mapping version (try to map each other, but failed)